GiuliaForasassi/giuliaforasassi/README.md

 + 💻 Every time I go to Mediaworld I would like to buy a new PC

-+ 🎥 TV series addicted - NCIS and The Mentalis are my all-time favorites
++ 🎥 TV series addicted - NCIS and The Mentalist are my all-time favorites

 + 🧘‍♀️ Less is more